Seventy-five arrives as a threshold in life, a moment at which many people have settled into quiet, predictable and reassuring daily routines.

 He loves blue sky summers.

-When I stopped by Brad’s place this week on a warm spring Monday morning, this Elmwood-raised grandfather with deep Hawaiian roots savored the chance to wear a T-shirt, shorts and flip-flops as he flipped through scrapbooks and old family photos.
+When I stopped by Brad’s place this week on a warm spring Monday morning, this Elmwood-raised grandfather with deep Hawaiian roots savored the chance to wear a T-shirt, shorts and flipflops as he paged through scrapbooks and old family photos.
 He deeply misses his parents and his brother, but he prefers to embrace all they did with gratitude, using one word to summarize the life they helped him build:

 “Fantastic,” said Brad Clarry, with more warm, green days ahead.